jbshep/conversational-python-legacy/chapters/ch3_loops.md

 Here is our strategy.
 We will use a loop to examine each character in `fullname`, one at a time.
 If we encounter the space, we will set the value of `space` to the current index of the loop, and then we will jump out of the loop using the command `break`.
-After all, once we’ve found the space, our work is done; there is no need to keep looping.
+After all, once we've found the space, our work is done; there is no need to keep looping.

 Thus, our code appears in Listing~\ref{code:find_space}.